 The first stanza of this poem, composed of a single sentence that is eight lines long, steals your breath.
 It is as if you’re the one slowly dying from exposure to toxic mushroom spores.
 The terse imperatives (“forage”, “chew”, etc.) in the second line of the second stanza create a nice contrast to the poem’s grueling first sentence.
 By the concluding stanza, the poem engrosses me as much as the children’s science magazine engrosses the speaker of the poem.
-Lastly, I love how the solemnity found throughout most of the poem–exoskeletons breached, sinister spores, and unfinished life pursuits–contrasts with that surprising jolt back into the reality of the final lines.
+The lines “Everything he thought he was here / on Earth to do has been left undone” serve as a warning: get busy with the goals of your life before it’s too late.
+Lastly, I love how the solemnity found throughout most of the poem–breached exoskeletons, sinister spores, and unfinished life pursuits–contrasts with that surprising jolt back into the reality of the final lines.

 Nothing is more important to the ant